ucsb-cs56-projects/cs56-games-hangman/README.md

 To play either version, start with either a custom or default word list.
 Then, guess a letter in the word.
 You can either use the submit button or simply hit the enter button on the keyboard.
 Proceed in this manner until either you have exhausted your incorrect guesses or completely guessed the word.

 For the GUI version you enter a letter (or phrase) into the text field provided and hit submit.
 If the letter is correct then the *'s are replaced with that letter.
 If you guess wrong then the letter appears in the wrong guesses list, you lose a guess remaining, and a portion of the hangman figure appears.
-If you are having trouble guessing the word you can use the hint button, but this will lower your points earned.
+If you are having trouble guessing the word you can use the hint button, but this will lower your points earned.You can also choose different modes and different hard levels to play on.

 Additional, the ability to change the color of the background and/or the hangman figure is available in the options menu.
 You can do so at the begginning of the game or while the game is running.